awayawm/event-ticket-sales/README.md

 ~~Anonymous online users can purchase tickets using braintree api.~~

-After purchasing online tickets, tickets are dynamically generated as PDFs and emailed to the purchaser.
+~~After purchasing online tickets, tickets are dynamically generated as PDFs and emailed to the purchaser.~~

-Application also emails two reports: weekly cumulative profit (total accumulated revenue since launch) and total event sales (cumulative sales of each event)
+Application generates various reports

 ### Roadmap